-Founded in 1895, La Biennale di Venezia is the oldest and most widely recognized contemporary art event in the world.
-While the Biennale’s roots are in the visual arts, its scope now encompasses theatre, music, dance, film and architecture.
-Artists, museum directors, curators, gallerists, collectors and journalists from influential global newspapers, magazines, television and web media are drawn to the Biennale to see acclaimed contemporary artists from around the world and to take the pulse of the international art scene.
-In 2013, eighty-eight countries participated in the Biennale’s 55th International Art Exhibition, which drew more than 475,000 visitors.
+The International Art Exhibition runs from May to November in alternating years.
+The opening weeks of the exhibition see the “who’s who” of the art world assemble in Venice.
+Artists, museum directors, curators, gallerists, collectors and journalists from influential global newspapers, magazines, television and Web media are drawn to the Biennale to see acclaimed contemporary artists from around the world and to take the pulse of the international art scene.
+In 2015 eighty-nine countries participated in the Biennale’s 56th International Art Exhibition, which drew over half a million visitors.